- 26 Aug 2020

-the museum houses 16000 items involves stone works, wood works, and metal works distributed on 12 sections by its chronological order. the museum contains the most largest collection of Coptic objects in the world and all of them refers to the unusual mixture of Greek, Romanian and Egyptian art. make sure to check the Coptic museum when you travel to Egypt and have a quick tour to the hanging church of the virgin marry around the museum. we have many Egypt tours include Coptic museum at Egypt budget tours and Egypt Nile cruise packages categories.
+the museum houses 16000 items involve stone works, woodworks, and metal works distributed on 12 sections by its chronological order. the museum contains the largest collection of Coptic objects in the world and all of them refers to the unusual mixture of Greek, Romanian and Egyptian art. make sure to check the Coptic museum when you travel to Egypt and have a quick tour of the hanging church of the virgin marry around the museum. we have many Egypt tours include Coptic museum at Egypt budget tours and Egypt Nile cruise packages categories.

-there is a unique link between pharaoh’s culture and Coptic era in Egypt, some said that ankh the key of life which is a hieroglyphic character looks like the Christian cross, ankh for the Egyptians was the symbol of life and immortality and they often portrayed their kings carrying this key ,the church accepted the ankh as a Christian symbol for its morals .the Coptic church has took a very long period in Egypt through the fourth, fifth and sixth century to the Islamic rise in the seventh leaving behind very valuable artifacts and artworks all gathered in the Coptic museum.
+there is a unique link between pharaoh’s culture and Coptic era in Egypt, some said that the ankh the key of life which is a hieroglyphic character looks like the Christian cross, ankh for the Egyptians was the symbol of life and immortality and them often portrayed their kings carrying this key, the church accepted the ankh as a Christian symbol for its morals. the Coptic church has taken a very long the period in Egypt through the fourth, fifth and sixth century to the Islamic rise in the seventh leaving behind very valuable artifacts and artworks all gathered in the Coptic museum.

 it was said that the museum even was established in the days of Persians, after then the roman emperors came up with some additions and adjustments but the official founding was in 1910 by Marcus Simaika basha to fill the gap of the neglected Coptic history and it was located in Cairo city behind the famous Romanian castle Babylon .in 1931 the Coptic museum removed to the Egyptian government to be under the responsibility of the department of antiques within the Egyptian ministry of culture